makehumancommunity/makehuman-static-website/content/MPFB/FAQ/upgrade_to_addon.md

 ---
 title: "How do I upgrade from addon to extension?"
 draft: false
+description: "How to upgrade MPFB from the legacy Blender addon format to the new extension format introduced in October 2024 without losing user data."
 ---

 If you have a) installed a version of MPFB from october 11 2024 or earlier, including for example beta 1, and b) plan to upgrade to a nightly build or a new release from october 12 2024 or later, then these are some things you need to do.